 Most Moxa managed switches have a maximum of 64 VLAN settings.
+However, the IKS-G6524/G6824 and ICS-G7000 series support up to 256 VLAN settings.

 Using Multicast Filtering

 Multicast filtering improves the performance of networks that carry multicast traffic.
 This section explains multicasts, multicast filtering, and how multicast filtering can be implemented on your Moxa switch.